Australian Football has developed a unique and rich terminology.

 Individual players who consistently exhibited outstanding skills, such as leaping high over others to mumarki meaning “to catch” were often commented on.
 Games were played by the Djabwurrung and Jardwadjali people and others in western Victoria, and the Wurundjeri in the Yarra Valley, the Gunai people of Gippsland, and the Riverina in south-western New South Wales.

 The Warlpiri tribe of Central Australia played a very similar kicking and catching game with possum skins known as pultja.
 The game had a role in the formation of Australian rules football.
-This connection has become culturally important to many Aboriginal Australians, including celebrities and professional footballers from communities in which Australian rules football is highly popular.
+This connection has become culturally important to many First Nations Australians, including celebrities and professional footballers from communities in which Australian rules football is highly popular.

 game ball: gunditjmara language

-an unacceptable gathering of players involved in deliberate physical contact
+- an unacceptable gathering of players involved in deliberate physical contact

-the area between the two fifty metre arcs
+- the area between the two fifty metre arcs

-a player who roams and plays within the midfield
+- a player who roams and plays within the midfield

 Called when the football is caught in a contest and in the umpires' opinion the ball can not escape.The umpire will then perform a ball-up or a bounce to recommence play.